-According to the International Air Transport Association, air traffic volumes are not expected to return to pre-COVID-19 levels until 20245.
-The global growth outlook for 2021 is expected to remain fragile, as the full impact of the outbreak is dependent on how long the situation persists.
+According to the International Air Transport Association, air traffic volumes are not expected to return to pre-COVID-19 levels until 20246.
+The global growth outlook for 2022 is expected to remain fragile, with overall demand likely to reach 61% of pre-crisis (2019) levels7.

-In Singapore, due to macro headwinds and stiffer regional competition, STB expects tourism arrivals and tourism receipts to remain weak in 2021.
-As for China, while many countries are still struggling to kick start the battered tourism industry, this country has sent out some positive signals on rebuilding the tourism market in the past year, with a resumption of trans-provincial group tours in mid-July 2020.
+In Singapore, due to macro headwinds and stiffer regional competition, STB sees encouraging signs of recovery amid the introduction of Vaccinated Travel Lanes ("VTLs") and strong domestic consumption.
+As for China, this market has seen a rebound in domestic tourism market in the past year, with a resumption of trans-provincial group tours since mid-July 2020.
 This augurs well for Shanghai, given its strategic position as a financial and tourism hub.
-In Thailand, 2021 looks to be a year full of calibrated plans for recovery for both the tourism and aviation sectors, with hopes of the COVID-19 crisis bottoming out.
-We will continue to monitor the progress of Thailand as well as Singapore in the implementation of travel bubbles in 2021.
+In Thailand, with the reopening to vaccinated international travellers from all countries, there are hopes of the COVID-19 crisis bottoming out.